-This Procurement Strategy provides the framework within which the procurement activities of the ERPT can develop and help support the Member Institutions strategic objectives and outcomes.
-It can also be understood as a procurement improvements journey based on a clear understanding of where each Member Institution is currently, in terms of procurement practice and where we want and need to be, and how we should get there.
+This Procurement Strategy provides the framework within which the procurement activities of the ERPT can develop and support the member institutions strategic objectives and outcomes.
+It can also be interpreted as a procurement improvements journey based on a clear understanding of where each member institution is currently (in terms of procurement practice) and where the College wants and needs to be, and how we should get there.

-The requirement is to have and maintain a procurement strategy as part of the requirements of the Procurement Reform (Scotland) Act 2014.
-The Act focuses on a small number of general duties on contracting authorities regarding their procurement activities and some specific measures aimed at promoting good, transparent and consistent practice in procurement processes detailed in section 6 below.
+The requirement is to have in place, and maintain, a procurement strategy as part of the requirements of the Procurement Reform (Scotland) Act 2014.
+The Act focuses on a small number of general duties on contracting authorities regarding their procurement activities, including specific measures aimed at promoting good, transparent and consistent practice in procurement processes, as detailed in section 6 below.

-This Strategy recognises that our procurement practice is based on the Scottish Model of Procurement11 which sees procurement as an integral part of policy development and service delivery and is essentially about achieving the best balance of cost, quality and sustainability.
+This Strategy recognises that our procurement practice is based on the Scottish Model of Procurement which promotes procurement as an integral part of policy development and service delivery, and is essentially about achieving the best valueadded balance between cost, quality and sustainability.